-'Enterprise Risk Management Framework (ERMF)' Barclays risk management responsibilities are laid out in the Enterprise Risk Management Framework.
-This framework, which was introduced in 2013, creates clear ownership and accountability, ensures the Group's most significant risk exposures are controlled, understood and managed in accordance with agreed risk appetite, and ensures regular reporting of both risk exposures and the operating effectiveness of controls.
+Enterprise Risk Management Framework (ERMF)' Barclays risk management responsibilities are laid out in the Enterprise Risk Management Framework.
+This framework creates clear ownership and accountability, ensures the Group's most significant risk exposures are controlled, understood and managed in accordance with agreed risk appetite, and ensures regular reporting of both risk exposures and the operating effectiveness of controls.
 This framework also clarifies the definition of the three lines of defence and extends its scope to all businesses and functions.